Premier League relegation scrap: Form, fixtures, odds, predictions

 [ MORE: How to watch Premier League in USA ]

-As for now, Wolves and Saints are the form teams in the fight, while Leicester is on the league’s longest losing streak and Crystal Palace sure could use a win.
+As for now, Wolves, Leeds and Saints are the form teams in the fight, while Leicester and Crystal Palace sure could use a win.

-Will the Premier League’s current bottom three of Bournemouth, Leeds and Southampton still be there when the season ends?
+Will the Premier League’s current bottom three of Bournemouth, West Ham and Southampton still be there when the season ends?

 Below you’ll see the latest standings, the fixtures for the teams still in danger of dropping into the second tier, relegation odds, and our prediction for who will collect how many points.